DeamWhacky/frontend/README.md

         font-size: 3rem; //here font-size for span takes 3 times the root size
         padding: 0.5em;  //here padding is relative to its own font-size, so 0.5em means 1.5 times the root size }
+ ^vw
+ viewport width, used to increase/decrease element width, % also works, sometimes better

+ ^vh
+ viewport height, used to increase/decrease element height

 note: rem is a fixed unit, 0.5 rem used in 2 different rulesets mean the same size because its dependent on the root and theres always only 1 root this is not true for %, 50 percent used in 2 rulesets does not guarantee the same size because its dependent on its parent